nvimdev/dope/README.md

 ## How to install plugins

-cosy use [lazy.nvim](https://github.com/folk/lazy.nvim) as package mangement plugin. register a plugin in `package.lua` by using cosy api `require('core.pack').package`. more useage check the lazy.nvim doc and you can some examples in package.lua file.
+dope use [lazy.nvim](https://github.com/folk/lazy.nvim) as package mangement plugin. register a plugin in `package.lua` by using dope api `require('core.pack').package`. more useage check the lazy.nvim doc and you can some examples in package.lua file.

 ### How to create module

-create a fold inside `modlues` folder and `package.lua` file you must created inside your module. cosy will auto read this file at startup.
+create a fold inside `modlues` folder and `package.lua` file you must created inside your module. dope will auto read this file at startup.

 ### How to config keymap

-In cosynvim there are some apis that make it easy to set keymap.
+In dope there are some apis that make it easy to set keymap.
 All apis are defined in `core/keymap.lua`.

 ```lua
 keymap.(n/i/c/v/x/t)map -- function to generate keymap by vim.keymap.set